As Good as It Gets: Plot

 Once in Baltimore, Carol persuades Melvin to take her out for dinner.
 His conversation during the dinner initially flatters her—he tells her that her "no-sex oath" made him start taking medication to become a better man.
 When Carol presses Melvin to admit that he invited her on the trip because he has feelings for her, an embarrassed and fumbling Melvin again clumsily deflects.
 He awkwardly responds that he invited her along to maybe have sex with Simon to cure his homosexuality.
 Upset at the implication that her sexual favors are for sale, Carol abruptly leaves.
-Going to Simon's hotel room for consolation, perhaps their emotional intimacy rekindles his creative desire to paint.
+Going to Simon's hotel room for consolation, their emotional intimacy rekindles his creative desire to paint.
 He sketches Carol, nearly nude, making her feel her femininity appreciated in a non-sexual way.
 With confidence inspired by Carol, Simon briefly reconnects with his mother, without asking her for money, telling her that he will be fine.

 After returning to New York, Carol tells Melvin she does not want him in her life anymore as he disparages her.
 Since Simon is still broke and his apartment has been sublet, Melvin arranges for him to stay in his spare bedroom.
 On learning of Melvin's enormous gesture and sign of growth, Carol regrets her harshness and apologizes to Melvin by phone.
 The relationship between Melvin and Carol remains complicated until Simon persuades insomniac Melvin to declare his love for her.
 At 4 am, Melvin goes to see Carol, who hesitantly agrees to try establishing a relationship with him.
 She is encouraged by her mother, who declares that no relationship is perfect.
-As Melvin opens the door for Carol at a pastry shop, he realizes that he has stepped on a pavement crack to no apparent unease.
+As Melvin opens the door for Carol at the bakery, he realizes that he has stepped on a pavement crack to no apparent unease.
 They walk into the shop conversing as a couple.